 In Hollie McNish’s poem, she mentions being told of the possibility of a nervous man or child feeling awkward about breastfeeding.
 One might well add that it is also the case that not all women are comfortable about seeing other women breastfeeding in public, but the fact remains that men have an important role to play when it comes to supporting breastfeeding and women who breastfeed.

-Like many men, I was breastfed.
+Like many men, I was breastfed as a baby.
 Now, I am a dad of a child who is breastfed by my wife.
 I think that society as a whole needs to talk more about breastfeeding, why some people have issues with it and the best way of dealing with these issues.
 As probably goes without saying, I certainly don’t think that women should have to shut themselves away in public loos in order to feed their baby.

 If you look at some of the facts and figures about breastfeeding, the importance of dads becomes clear.
 It has been reported that research suggests that the attitude of a women’s male partner generally has more influence on whether or not she breastfeeds than health professionals.